-There are three (3) possible determinations related to Title IV-E eligibility that may be made:
+There are three (3) possible determinations related to title IV-E eligibility that may be made:

-- Eligible.
-A case is considered Eligible if the following conditions are met. - Established and documented for the month of the VPA or initiation of removal court proceedings that the child is removed, physically or constructively, from the home of a specified relative;
+• Eligible.
+A case is considered Eligible if the following conditions are met:

-- Living with the same specified relative within 6 months of the child's removal; - o AFDC-eligible in that home in the month of, and prior to, removal; - o Financially needy; and - o Deprived of parental support or care.
+- o Established and documented for the month of the VPA or initiation of removal court proceedings that the child is removed, physically or constructively, from the home of a specified relative: - o Living with the same specified relative who had care and control within six (6) months of the child's removal; - o AFDC eligible in that home in the month of, and prior to, removal; - o Financially needy; and - Deprived of parental support or care.